Menu (linked Index)

 State and Path Functions

-I’ve mentioned this a few times but its worth repeating.
+I’ve mentioned this a few times but it’s worth repeating.

 There are two distinct types of terms listed in the 1st Law of Thermodynamics equation.